JeevanMali24/Docker/interview-Q-A.md

 7. **Verify domain**: If using a domain, ensure it points to the right instance or load balancer.
 8. **Ask for help**: If stuck, contact AWS support.

+3)What's the difference between a Load Balancer and a Reverse Proxy?
-3)Here’s the simple difference between a load balancer and a reverse proxy:
+Here’s the simple difference between a load balancer and a reverse proxy:

 ### **Load Balancer**
 - **What it does**: Spreads traffic across multiple servers to prevent overloading any one server.